randall-coding/music-festival-gpt/blog/write-up.md

 temperature: 0.3
 internal prompt: false

-For all those $matches found find 3 spotify song for each -- song name and url.
+For all the $bands given, find 3 spotify song for each -- song name and url.
 Call that dataset $spotify_bands.
 ```

 ## Mission 7: Launching the App